makrai/notes/kornai-advsem.md

   can be reconstructed without assuming link types beyond ‘1’ and ‘2’, by taking these as relationals that typecast their arguments
 * we compare 4lang to UD 48
+* assume that link types are acting as variable-binding term operators (VBTOs) so that we would have not just =agt and =pat, but also =goal, =source, =theme, =pos and perhaps several others
 * In earlier versions of 4lang, Makrai (2014) used several thematic role-like constructs, but this really stretched the ontological committment (Quine 1947) of the model beyond what is absolutely necessary